Pete Stauber: College

 Stauber was a star player for the Lake Superior State Lakers.
 He is credited with helping lead the Lakers to victory in the playoffs and the 1988 NCAA Division I Men's Ice Hockey Championship game.
 Lake Superior "became the smallest school ever to win college hockey's biggest prize."
-In that game, Stauber took a critical shot, described by opinion columnist Mike Mullen during Stauber's 2018 candidacy for the U.S. House of Representatives as "risky, arguably crafty, and inarguably illegal," and by Star Tribune sportswriter John Gilbert in his 1988 story on the championship game as the moment when "Pete Stauber got away undetected when he straight-armed the net off its moorings during a Saints rush with 1:23 to go in regulation."
+In that game, Stauber took a critical shot that opinion columnist Mike Mullen called "risky, arguably crafty, and inarguably illegal" and of which Star Tribune sportswriter John Gilbert wrote, "Pete Stauber got away undetected when he straight-armed the net off its moorings during a Saints rush with 1:23 to go in regulation."

-After winning the national championship, the team was invited to the White House, where Stauber met President Ronald Reagan, an event he has called a pivotal moment in the formation of his interest in politics.
+After winning the national championship, the team was invited to the White House, where Stauber met President Ronald Reagan, an event he has called pivotal in kindling his interest in politics.

 Minor leagues

 In 1990, Stauber signed a multi-year contract with the Detroit Red Wings.
-He played three seasons with affiliate club Adirondack Red Wings in the American Hockey League (AHL), and played 25 regular season games with the Toledo Storm in the ECHL, as well as a successful Riley Cup playoff run during the 1991–92 season.
-The Florida Panthers selected him from the Red Wings in the 1993 NHL expansion draft.
-However, due to a longstanding neck injury, he announced his retirement and joined the Duluth Police Department, where he served for 23 years.
+He played three seasons with affiliate club Adirondack Red Wings in the American Hockey League (AHL) and 25 regular-season games with the Toledo Storm in the ECHL, including a Riley Cup playoff run during the 1991–92 season.
+The Florida Panthers selected him from the Red Wings in the 1993 NHL expansion draft, but due to a longstanding neck injury, he announced his retirement and joined the Duluth Police Department, where he served for 23 years.